-The Environmental Protection Agency regulates corrosive water and the amount of copper that comes from public water supplies, but this does not apply to private wells.
+The Environmental Protection Agency (EPA) regulates corrosive water and the amount of copper that comes from public water supplies, but this does not apply to private wells.
 If copper is present in your drinking water greater than 1.3 milligrams per liter or 1.3 parts per million after a laboratory water analysis, the situation must be mitigated to avoid health problems.
-Too much copper can cause liver and kidney damage, or gastrointestinal distress.
-Another source for copper in drinking water comes from the household's copper plumbing system.
 As a do-it-yourselfer with moderate plumbing skills, you can install a fix to remove copper yourself or opt for professional help.

 Sources for Copper in Water